keboola/developers-docs/extend/generic-extractor/index.md

 Again, if you are new to Generic Extractor, we strongly suggest you go through the [Generic Extractor tutorial](/extend/generic-extractor/tutorial/).
 It shows the basic principles, as well as the most important features.

+With the new convenient user interface, you can set up and test the connection in a few clicks just like you are used to in some other popular API development tools.

+Features such as cURL import, request tests, output mapping generator or dynamic function templates and evaluation make the configuration process as easy as ever.

 If you intend to develop a more complicated configuration, check out how to [run Generic Extractor locally](/extend/generic-extractor/running/).